Exercises Specifically for Upper Extremity

 - Leg Movements in the Air

-- On your back with feet pointing to the ceiling, alternately move the legs in a scissoring motion.
+- On your back with feet pointing to the ceiling or seated with toes pointed in front of you, alternately move the legs in a scissoring motion.
 Repeat several times.
 (Fig. 9)

 - Hip Adduction Across the Midline